 The diagram below shows how the Stargate modules fit together.

 To get started building a new API extension, have a look at the existing REST API implementation in the Stargate repo first.
 To get started building a new storage extension, check out the persistence-cassandra-3.11 implementation.
-Once you have an idea of what you want to build, shoot us a note on the mailing list to discuss.
+Once you have an idea of what you want to build, reach out on our Discord server to discuss.
 Note that the internal APIs are under active development and they are likely to change before the first version is released.